Aviacon Zitotrans: History

 It was established and started operations in June 1995 and specializes in air transportation of heavy and outsize, high-value, dangerous goods, aerospace equipment, sea containers, humanitarian, government, military, live cargo on IL-76 TD worldwide.
 It has more than 170 employees and its main base is Koltsovo International Airport, Yekaterinburg.
 In 2008, the name of the company was changed to Aviacon Air Cargo.

 Fleet

-As of July 2012, the Aviacon Zitotrans fleet includes the following:
+As of August 2025, Aviacon Zitotrans operates the following aircraft: